-Happy Father’s Day!
-In the United States, Canada, and other countries around the world, Father’s Day 2021 falls on Sunday, June 20.
+Father’s Day 2022 falls on Sunday, June 19, in the United States, Canada, and many other countries around the world.
 While Father’s Day isn’t a Jewish holiday per se, many Jewish families use this day as an opportunity to honor the father figures in their lives who deserve to be celebrated.

-Like so many relationships and roles in life, Judaism has a lot to say about fathers.
+Like so many relationships and roles in life, Judaism has a lot to say about fathers and fatherhood.
 There are dozens of fathers in the Torah, the Tanakh, the Talmud and other traditional Jewish texts.
-In Judaism, there are also plenty of nuggets of wisdom on parenthood, as well as multiple commandments specifically for dads.
-In honor of Father’s Day, here is what we can learn about fatherhood from Judaism!
+There are also plenty of nuggets of wisdom on parenthood, as well as multiple commandments specifically for dads.
+So in honor of Father’s Day coming up, here is what we can learn about fatherhood from Judaism!

 Fathers have certain responsibilities